Helia-hah/Regression-Model/README.md

 ### MSE function:
 The mean square error (MSE) for a given dataset is calculated.<br />

-In the GD, SGD, and Mini_BSGD functions, gradient descent, stochastic gradient descent, and mini-batch gradient, respectively are implemented.
+In the GD, SGD, and Mini_BSGD functions, gradient descent, stochastic gradient descent, and mini-batch gradient, respectively are implemented manually.
 No packages was used in this implementation.